quasarframework/quasar-framework.org/source/guide/importing-dependencies.md

   You are interested in `deps` property which features both the Javascript dependency files as well as the CSS ones.
   Take a look inside the `node_modules/[package_name]` folder and see what files to include for Quasar.
 The Javascript file is usually specified in `package.json` under the "main" property.
 Most packages have a `dist` folder featuring the files you need.

+  > **IMPORTANT**
+  > Do **not** include the file extension for your JS or CSS imports.
+For example specify *node_modules/vue-google-maps/vue-google-maps* instead of *node_modules/vue-google-maps/vue-google-maps.js*.

+  > Depending on the build type (development or production), Quasar will embed, for example `vue-google-maps.js` or `vue-google-maps.min.js` (if this latter file exists).
+Remember not to end your import string with `.js` in `quasar.build.yml`.
+Same thing for CSS imports too.

   > The order in which dependencies are specified matters!

 3. Use your dependency.
 Check out your dependency's website and look on how to use the dependency as "standalone", meaning look for the global Objects that they inject.